HtwoO/unended-quest/content/now.md

 This page is inspired by Derek Sivers's [/now movement](https://sive.rs/nowff)

 Updated on 2023-09-05.
-In the last several months, I helped repairring and renovating my old family house in rural area and now I'm back in a place closer to downtown Nanning.
+In the last several months, I helped repairing and renovating my old family house in rural area and now I'm back in a place closer to downtown Nanning.
 But I would go back ocasionally to rural area on weekends to do some maintainance work on home appliances.

 ## Seeking a job 找工作